gk646/MageQuestFX/README.md

 N - opens talent window (stub for now)
 ## Graphics:

-Most of the "Pixel Art" i made myself, i did take inspiration from @RyiSnow's textures and games like HeroSiege.
+I made most of the environment Pixel Art myself, i did take inspiration from @RyiSnow's textures and games like HeroSiege and other sources for some abilities etc.

 ## Roadmap: